Soccer Players: How to Peak Your Soccer Performance and Minimize The Risk of Injury

 These are the cold facts on when youth soccer players should ice.

-Cryotherapy and thermotherapy have become very popular and here is some basic advice:
+Cryotherapy and thermotherapy can be very helpful at reducing inflammation and easing pain.
+Here is some basic advice:

 How long should a soccer player ice?

 When you have pushed yourself hard on the soccer field, ice is an important recovery tool.